nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/installing-node-js/index.md

 These environments often offer delightful additional features like collaborative edit and the possibility to host and share your applications.

-Here's a non-exaustive list of services that you might want to try if you just need a quick way to write and share some Node.js examples:
+Here's a non-exhaustive list of services that you might want to try if you just need a quick way to write and share some Node.js examples:

   - [CodeSandbox](https://codesandbox.io/)
   - [Repl.it](https://repl.it/)
   - [Glitch](https://glitch.com/)
   - [Stackblitz](https://stackblitz.com/)

-Most of these services offer a quite generous free plan, so you just need to sign up to start coding!
+Most of these services offer a quite generous free plan, so you only need to sign up to start coding!

 ## Conclusion

 This concludes our list of ways to install Node.js.
-At this point, I hope you feel comfortable enough picking one of options suggested here and that along the way you learned a trick or two.
+At this point, I hope you feel comfortable enough picking one of the options suggested here and that along the way you learned a trick or two.

 If you enjoyed this article please consider sharing it and don't hesitate to reach out to me [on Twitter](https://twitter.com/loige).
 I am quite curious to find out what is your favourite way to install Node.js and why!